kornysietsma/korny-info-blog/_posts/2024-11-17-translating-my-grandfathers-biography.md

 On average Claude did somewhat better than DeepL.
 I think that's largely because I could give it a specific prompt, to tell it that the text was 1940s Dutch, which helped it do a better job at translating dated terms and idioms.
 For reference this was the prompt I used:

 > I have a biography of my grandfather written in 1946.
-I need your help to translate it accurate so that his original meaning and intention is preserved.
+I need your help to translate it accurately so that his original meaning and intention is preserved.
 Please take note of the approximate time period as Dutch is likely to have been spoken in an older style than today.
 I would like it translated into a modern British english style.

 Claude also inserted explanations about some key points, which was sometimes useful where there was ambiguity or specific references - I used these explanations to add a lot of footnotes to the final translation.